YoungBaeJeon/Document/service_registry.md

 ### iOS pre-register scheme

 For iOS serivces to call Keepin App, scheme needs to be pre-registered.
-Please select a scheme from the list - LSApplicationQueriesSchemes below and register the application with service id.
+Please select a scheme from the list.
+LSApplicationQueriesSchemes below and register the application with service id.

 index | scheme        | service id